WeAreWizards/blog/content/articles/looking-at-payments.md

 # Business side
-The UK has put in place something called the VAT Mini One Stop Shop or VAT MOSS (https://www.gov.uk/guidance/register-and-use-the-vat-mini-one-stop-shop).
-This allows businesses to register in only one country and let it redistribute the money after filing a VAT return for other countries on a quarterly basis.

 If the customer is a business and is VAT registered, just getting the VAT number and checking it should be enough.
 However, companies paying without giving their VAT number or non-VAT registered ones should be treated as B2C.

 As mentioned in the introduction, we need to charge the VAT of the customer's country which means we need to locate them.